yldio/yld.io/README.md

 `./src/functions/github.js`

-The aim of this lammbda is to have up to date metrics of yld's open source contribution on the site.
+The aim of this lambda is to have up to date metrics of yld's open source contribution on the site.
 We do this by aggregating data on a lambda and publishing it to Contentful.
 It is split into two sections, `repos` and `meta`.

 - Repos
-  We want to store data regarding specific repos that members of yld have contributed to e.g. node, react, enyzyme etc. By creating a `githubRepo` content type on Contentful with only a URL value edtiable, we are able to create references to these repos that can be used throughout the site but have metrics that are _only_ available to update via the API medium.
+  We want to store data regarding specific repos that members of yld have contributed to e.g. node, react, enzyme etc. By creating a `githubRepo` content type on Contentful with only a URL value editable, we are able to create references to these repos that can be used throughout the site but have metrics that are _only_ available to update via the API medium.
 This ensures data is always valid and accurate.

 - Meta
   Meta data is used a summary of all the repositories that yldio organisation has contributed to.
 This data is written directly to the Open Source content type.

-Main [`@yld.io/oss-stats`](https://www.npmjs.com/package/@yldio/oss-stats) to aggregate all open source contributions for `yldio` organization members.
+Main [`@yld.io/oss-stats`](https://www.npmjs.com/package/@yldio/oss-stats) to aggregate all open source contributions for `yldio` organisation members.

 ## Content Model notes